"You know, Kieran, I think we should do you a favor. How about we help you get rid of your pathetic life?"

 Before Kieran could react, Jacob's foot slammed down on his ankle with a sickening crunch.

-Pain shot through his body, and he screamed, his voice raw and filled with agony.
+Agony shot through his body, and he screamed, his voice raw and filled with desperation.

-Frank leaned down, his flaming hand hovering dangerously close to Kieran's face.
+Frank leaned down, his palm burning with fire, flames hovering dangerously close to Kieran's face.

 "Goodbye, Kieran," he said, his voice dripping with mockery.